Pupil Premium Policy and Year 7 Catch up premium

 Intervention was provided through skills groups with Learning Support, additional LSA support in Maths and “Passport Maths” during the Summer term.
 This consisted of 2 extra lessons each week.

-Of the students who made 1 level of progress these were predominantly attendance concerns and those students will be targeted for additional support in Year 8.
+Of the 2 students who made less than expected progress these were predominantly attendance concerns and those students will be targeted for additional support in Year 8.